Crypto-Planet/crazyaliens/README.md

 Then it goes right back to the top of the loop, and does it again for the next alien, until the number of defined loops is completed.

+In each iteration, the algorithm checks if the image that has been composed, exists from an older iteration.
+If that is True, it skips that iteration and goes to the next iteration.

+It's worth to mention that, after the generation of the images, you can run the file "unique.py" in order to check if the images that you created are unique.
+If not the doubled images are stored in a folder which is called "identical_images".
+This file ensures for a 100% that all the aliens from the collection is unique.

 # Wrap up
 I sincerely hope this inspires someone to learn a new skill, take up coding, or generally expand their horizons!